 A stoma is often described as resembling a rose bud.
 It may have a small spout and is pink and moist, much like the inside of the mouth.
 Although it looks raw, there are no nerve endings in the stoma so it has no feeling.

-A colostomy is generally situated on the left side of the abdomen; an ileostomy or urostomy is generally situated on the right.
+Where your stoma is situated will depend on whether you have a colostomy, ileostomy or urostomy.
+A colostomy is generally situated on the left side of the abdomen; an ileostomy or urostomy typically being situated on the right.